linux-kdevops/kdevops-history/README.md

 Processing results is also manual, and you can see the results of this effort on the respective expunge lists for each distro on oscheck.
-Ideally each failure is properly tracked with a bz# (redhat) bsc# (suse) or a respective kernel.org bugzilla entry.
-Someone must be working on these issues :)
+Ideally each failure is properly tracked with a bz# (redhat) bsc# (suse) or a respective kernel.org bugzilla (kz#) entry.
+It is expected someone should be working on these issues.

 What works?

-  * Vagrant initial provisioning and running *one* devconfig playbook.
+  * Full vagrant provisioning
+  * Optionally allowing vagrant to also run oscheck to run a full fstests run
-  * Terraform provisioning on different cloud providers
+  * Initial terraform provisioning on different cloud providers
   * Running ansible to install dependencies on debian
   * Running oscheck to install dependencies on other distros
   * Running ansible for running oscheck or building a custom kernel and booting into it